 Podium Section Tool

 Section Tool creates a "physical" section of your model where the selected SketchUp section plane is located.
-This enables you to use SU Podium V2 Plus to render the physically sectioned model.
+This enables you to use SU Podium to render the physically sectioned model.
 SU Podium Section Tool does not change your original model but makes a copy of the current model in the same directory as the original .skp file.
 The new .skp file is named something like this - ModelName[x20130102_1234].skp using your computer's current date.

 It is important to note that creation of the physical section plane with SU Podium Section tool will depend on how well the geometry of your original model has been created.

 Best results are obtained by using SketchUp 'solids'.
 These are created automatically when you have closed geometry with no holes or internal faces.

 You may notice that when you create a SketchUp section (which is needed for the Section Tool), the SketchUp section will be much larger than you intended.
 This may be due to intersection components.
 Best practise is to first open the component that you wish to section, and then create a SketchUp section plane.

 First step is to use SketchUp's Section feature to create a SketchUp section plane.
 Select the SketchUp section plane and make sure it is active.

 Second, context click or right mouse click the selected SketchUp section plane.
 You will see SU Podium Section Tool context menu option.